-2. Enter the IP address of the detector.
-Enter the password that has been set for Ethernet and WiFi authentication.
-Select Next (Figure 5-6).
+Enter the IP address which is used to access the detector.
+Optionally tick the checkbox next to "Remember Password" and then enter the password that has been configured in the detector configuration General Options for Ethernet and WiFi connection.
+(See section 5.5.1) (Figure 5-6).